databrickslabs/mosaic/docs/source/api/raster-functions.rst

   **Notes**
     - Use :code:`RST_Write` to save a 'tile' column to a specified directory (e.g. fuse) location using its already populated GDAL driver and raster information.
-    - Useful for formalizing the tile 'path' when writing a Lakehouse table.
-An example might be to turn on checkpointing for internal data pipeline phase operations in which multiple interim tiles are populated, but at the end of the phase use this function to set the final path to be used in the phase's persisted table.
+    - Useful for formalizing the tile 'rawPath' when writing a Lakehouse table.
+An example might be to turn on checkpointing for internal data pipeline phase operations in which multiple interim tiles are populated, but at the end of the phase use this function to set the final rawPath to be used in the phase's persisted table.
 Then, you are free to delete the internal tiles that accumulated in the configured checkpointing directory.
 ..